upb-lea/ElectricGrid.jl/docs/JOSS/paper.md

 # Availability and installation

 ``ElectricGrid.jl`` is supported and tested on Linux, Windows and macOS.
-The package should be installed using the julia package manager.
-In a julia terminal run the follwing:
+The package should be installed using the Julia package manager.
+In a Julia terminal run the follwing:
 ```
 ]
 add ElectricGrid